grannycart/bibliography/Novels.md

   comment={An 11-yo boy in Masapequa long island builds a business empire from a phone booth in his school.
 All about the corrupting power of money and how it infiltrates every aspect of our lives and interferes with efforts to live and work creatively.}, category={Novels, postmodernism}
 }
-$ Page 491: "All we've got left to protect here is a system that's set up to promote the meanest possibilities in human nature and make them look good."
+% Page 491: "All we've got left to protect here is a system that's set up to promote the meanest possibilities in human nature and make them look good."
+% Page 587: "I mean somebody's getting paid to be this weather forecaster someplace telling you fair and warm while you're like up to your ass in this blizzard I mean like who does anything man, I mean somebody gets a job and like the first they they do they try to figure out how not to do it."
+% Page 595: "Why should I be interesting!
+I mean, I mean I want my work to be interesting but why do I have to be interesting!
+I mean everybody's tring to be interesting let them I'm just, I'm just doing something I have to do so I can try to do what I hope I..."

 @book{poe1868works,